2025 DUP Highlights: Supporting the Museum, Serving the Community

 As we reflect on 2025, we are grateful for the continued service and dedication of the Daughters of Utah Pioneers (DUP) and their vital role in supporting the McQuarrie Memorial Pioneer Museum and the broader Washington County community.

-Throughout the year, DUP members worked together through three Companies, 24 Camps, and more than 800 members, united in preserving pioneer history through service, education, and community involvement.
+Throughout the year, DUP members worked together through four Companies, 2y Camps, and more than 800 members, united in preserving pioneer history through service, education, and community involvement.

 Supporting the Museum